Macrix/procontel/Event streaming/README.md

  Then event is published
 ```

+Following scenario applies only to _Database Telegram Writer_ and _Telegram Cache_:

 ```gherkin
 Scenario: message delivered to standard endpoint in channel Given receiver is a standard endpoint in channel